Lyzarddz/HealthyPetsHappyVets/README.md

 ## Installation
-*Fork and clone repository
+* Fork and clone repository
+* CD into proper directory
+* Run bundle install
-*Run npm install
+* Run npm install --prefix client

+* You can use the following commands to run the application: Make sure to seed and migrate data

+rails db:migrate db:seed

+* Run the backend on http://localhost:3000:
-*Run rails s for backend
+- Run rails s for backend

+* Run the frontend on http://localhost:4000:
-*Open new terminal and run npm start for frontend
+ - Open new terminal and run npm start --prefix client for the frontend

 ### Support